 While there have been many leaks concerning Spider-Man: No Way Home, the sets have been relatively tight.
 That said, a few photos that have spilled out.

 For starters, when an image of the gifts handed out to the film crew may not sound like much, but the art contains references to both Andrew Garfield's spider-Man suit, and the iconic font used by the Sam Raimi Spider-Man movies.

 After that, an odd prop leaked out on Twitter.
 This bus stop poster portrays the Statue of Liberty as "NYC's newest (and tallest) Avenger," and even gives Lady Liberty Cap's shield.
-We assume this isn't a spoiler about Falcon and Winter Soldier (that shield is a lot smaller), but makes us wonder about the branding of Captain America going forward.
+We assume this isn't a spoiler about Captain America 4 (that shield is a lot smaller), but makes us wonder about the branding of Captain America going forward.